Franco Alfano: Historical perspectives

+In Fanfares issue of September/October 2005, Henry Fogel argues that Alfano's completion of Puccini's Turandot has been unfairly criticised because the version that is usually performed is a heavily edited version of what he actually wrote, and this has caused "his entire reputation to sink".
+Furthermore, "Alfano's reputation has also suffered, understandably, because of his willingness to associate himself closely with Mussolini's Fascist government."

-In Fanfares issue of September/October 1999, it was asserted that Alfano's reputation suffers because of several things.
-Firstly, that he should not be judged as a composer on the basis of the task he was given in completing Turandot (La Scala, 25 April 1926).
-Secondly, that we almost never hear everything he wrote for Turandot since the standard ending heavily edits Alfano's work.
-Thirdly, […] it is not his conclusion that is performed in productions of Turandot but only what the premiere conductor Arturo Toscanini included from it […] Puccini had worked for nine months on the following concluding duet and at his death had left behind a whole ream of sketches […] Alfano had to reconstruct […] according to his best assessment […] and with his imagination and magnifying glass" since Puccini's material "had not really been legible".
+Andreas K. W. Meyer, in an essay in the booklet accompanying the first released complete recording of Alfano's opera Cyrano de Bergerac on the cpo label (2002), writes: […] it is not his [Alfano's] conclusion that is performed in productions of Turandot but only what the premiere conductor Arturo Toscanini included from it […] Puccini had worked for nine months on the following concluding duet and at his death had left behind a whole ream of sketches […] Alfano had to reconstruct […] according to his best assessment […] and with his imagination and magnifying glass" since Puccini's intentions "had not really been rendered legible."

-"Alfano's reputation has also suffered [IC:along with Mascagni], understandably, because of his willingness to associate himself closely with Mussolini's Fascist government."

-Alex Ross, in The New Yorker, notes that a new ending of Turandot composed by Luciano Berio premiered in 2002 is preferred by some critics for making a more satisfactory resolution of Turandot's change of heart, and of being more in keeping with Puccini's evolving technique.